On the complete classification of the unitary N=2 minimal superconformal field theories: Gannon's Classification of Partition Functions

 where $K_x^{(4)},x\in\mZ_8$ are the $\widehat{\mathfrak{u}(1)}_l$ characters given in equation~\eqref{Keq} for $l=4$ and $c^{(2)}_{a,c}$ are the level $2$ $\mathfrak{su}(2)$ string functions (see e.g.~\cite{Kac1984}).
 The string functions can be written in terms of the Jacobi theta functions and the Dedekind eta function as follows:

-We can now evaluate the five modular invariant partition functions\footnote{In a later section when we count the number of simple current invariants, we will see that there should be 10 partition functions at level 2.
-This discrepancy arises from the identity $\mathcal{A}_2=\mathcal{D}_2$, which does not generalise to other levels $k$.} using the labels $[0;v,z]$ for the unique $\widetilde{M}^{2,0}$ invariant (see equation~\eqref{M^{2,0}} -- we have dropped the label $n$ since $n=0$ or $1$ give the same partition function for $k=2$) and labels $[2;v,z,m]$ for the four partition functions in the family $\widetilde{M}^{2,2}$ (see equation~\eqref{M^{2,2}}--again we have dropped the $n$ label).
+We can now evaluate the five modular invariant partition functions\footnote{When we count the number of simple current invariants in theorem~\ref{countingtheorem}, we will see that our formula predicts ten partition functions at level 2.
+This discrepancy arises from the identity $\mathcal{A}_2=\mathcal{D}_2$, which does not generalise to other levels $k$.
+Thus we only expect to find five theories at level $k=2$.} using the labels $(0;v,z)$ for the unique $\widetilde{M}^{2,0}$ invariant (see equation~\eqref{M^{2,0}} -- we have dropped the label $n$ since $n=0$ or $1$ give the same partition function for $k=2$) and labels $(2;v,z,m)$ for the four partition functions in the family $\widetilde{M}^{2,2}$ (see equation~\eqref{M^{2,2}}--again we have dropped the $n$ label).

 where here

 is the partition function of the Ising model (see e.g.~\cite{Ginsparg1988}), and $Z_R$ is the partition function of the boson on the circle given in equation~\eqref{Z_R} with $l=4$.